orchest/orchest/orchest/jupyter-server/README.md

 # jupyter-server
 Naming convention
-* The container running the Jupyter server process (the JupyterLab instance) is called "jupyter-server".
+* The container running the Jupyter server process (the JupyterLab instance) is called `jupyter-server`.

 Inside the docker container there are two potential running processes
 * Flask API (at port 80).
 This API is always running.
 * Jupyter server process (at port 8888).
 Only runs when started via a POST request to the Flask API.

-Example POST request to the jupyter-server API
+Example POST request to the `jupyter-server` API
 ```
 {
   "gateway-url": "http://0.0.0.0:8888",